The Dakota Value of Sharing

 - Keep requests to a maximum of five pages.

 - Include a detailed description of how the grant will be used.

 - Include a budget justification.

-- Organizations located on reservations: Include a letter of support from your local tribal council.
+- Organizations located on reservations: include tribal council resolution.

 - If not a tribal government or a 501(c)(3): Provide the name and contact information of your reliable fiscal agent.